Made to measureAll doors available in any size

 One major advantage of our high-pressure glued laminate worktops is that they are exceptionally easy to install and maintain.

-We recommend taking the time to read through this information before commencing installation, so as to ensure your worktop is fixed correctly.
+We recommend taking the time to read through this information before commencing installation, to ensure your worktop is fixed correctly.

-Please note: Prior to installing your worktops, peel back a small section of the protective film on the surfaces to ensure a perfect colour match of your worktops.
+Please note: Before installing your worktops, peel back a small section of the protective film on the surfaces to ensure a perfect colour match of your worktops.
 To ensure that the advertised size of the worktop is a completely usable section, laminate worktops may be supplied oversized in length by up to 50mm.
-Therefore, we recommend measuring the length of the laminate kitchen worktops prior to installation and trimming if required.
+Therefore, we recommend measuring the length of the laminate kitchen worktops before installation and trimming if required.

 Laminate worktops are supplied in shrink-wrap packaging.
 Please take care when removing and disposing of packaging, as edging strips are also enclosed.